Cyanogen iodide

-Cyanogen iodide or iodine cyanide (ICN) is a pseudohalogen composed of iodine and the cyanide group.
+Cyanogen iodide or iodine cyanide is a compound with the chemical formula ICN|auto=1.
+It is a pseudohalogen composed of iodine and the cyanide group.
 It is a highly toxic inorganic compound.
 It occurs as white crystals that react slowly with water to form hydrogen cyanide.
+The atoms in this compound's molecules are arranged linearly, having the structural formula I\sC≡N.